-A company, institution or organization has several stakeholders – which are the individuals and organizations impacted by the business’ actions.
-Here at Raízes, we are specialists in dialogue with communities, especially traditional ones, which are, by definition of the Secretariat for Human Rights, “culturally differentiated groups who recognize themselves as such, who have their own forms of social organization, who occupy and use territories and natural resources as a condition for their cultural, social, religious, ancestral and economic reproduction, using knowledge, innovations and practices generated and transmitted by tradition”.
+A company, institution, or organization has several stakeholders – which are the individuals and organizations impacted by the business’ actions.
+Here at Raízes, we are specialists in dialogue with communities, particularly traditional ones, which are, by definition of the Secretariat for Human Rights, “culturally differentiated groups who recognize themselves as such, who have their own forms of social organization, who occupy and use territories and natural resources as a condition for their cultural, social, religious, ancestral and economic reproduction, using knowledge, innovations, and practices generated and transmitted by tradition”.

 But before arriving at Raízes specifically, let’s work on some concepts.
-Come with us!
+Join us!

 International standards

-When we talk about dialogue with stakeholders, did you know that there is international standardization?
-Yes.
-The AA1000 standard, a management tool.
-It was launched in 1999 by ISEA (Institute of Social and Ethical Accountability), as a solution to generate sustainability reports with mechanisms that ensure its transparency and reliability.
+When we talk about dialogue with stakeholders, did you know that there is international standardization involved?
+The AA1000 standard is a management tool.
+It was launched in 1999 by ISEA (Institute of Social and Ethical Accountability), as a solution to generate sustainability reports with mechanisms that ensure transparency and reliability.

 Thus, the essence of AA1000 is the learning, social, ethical, environmental and economic performances of companies.
 It points out, for example, strategies for a sustainable path, in addition to favoring the inclusion of stakeholders in the company’s decision-making processes.
 The main dilemma of sustainability reports today in Brazil is the non-mandatory audition.
 So, in other words, the information is available to the public in the way the corporation wants.